Make a Living as an Antiques and Collectibles Picker

 Some vintage items such as jewelry, bikes, posters, bicycles, metal signs, motorcycles, and clothing sell for high prices.

-Some women collectors will pay well for a vintage era purse from the sixties or an antique dress from the roaring twenties.
+Some women collectors will pay well for a vintage era purse from the '60s, or an antique dress from the roaring '20s.

 There have been pickers and estate buyers for generations, but the antique picker is fast becoming a popular way to make a living.